oplS16projects/Fred-s-Stockroom/README.md

 ## Group Responsibilities
 Here each group member gets a section where they, as an individual, detail what they are responsible for in this project.
 Each group member writes their own Responsibility section.
 Include the milestones and final deliverable.

+**Additional instructions for teams of three:**
+* Remember that you must have prior written permission to work in groups of three (specifically, an approved `FP3` team declaration submission).
+* The team must nominate a lead.
+This person is primarily responsible for code integration.
+This work may be shared, but the team lead has default responsibility.
+* The team lead has full partner implementation responsibilities also.
+* Specifically identify who is team lead.

 ### Susan Scheme
 will write the....